Astoria Neighborhood Review - Queens Moving Guide

 That being said, the rental prices are nowhere near the likes of neighboring LIC, which is home to a small "downtown" of luxury high-rises.

-Most Greeks who moved to New York City in the 1980s settled in, what was then, the Italian-dominated neighborhood of Astoria.
+Most Greeks who moved to New York City in the 1980s settled in what was then the Italian-dominated neighborhood of Astoria.

-By the mid-1900s Greeks accounted for slightly less than half of Astoria's population.
+By the mid-1900s, Greeks accounted for slightly less than half of Astoria's population.

 FUN FACT: St. Demetrios, one of the eleven Greek Orthodox churches in the area, is probably the largest Greek Orthodox church outside of Greece.

-A bike ride into the city is a quick trip over the Queensboro Bridge!
+A bike ride into the city is a quick trip over the Queensboro Bridge.

-If you're flying out of the city, LaGuardia airport, just north of Ditmars Steinway is just minutes away from anywhere in Astoria by car.
+If you're flying out of the city, LaGuardia airport, just north of Ditmars Steinway, is just minutes away from anywhere in Astoria by car.

-Public & Charter Schools
+Public Schools in Astoria